covjson/specification/profiles.md

 #### TrajectoryCoverage profile

-- A coverage with TrajectoryCoverage profile must have a domain with Trajectory profile.
+- A coverage with TrajectoryCoverage profile MUST have a domain with Trajectory profile.

 Example:
 ```js